 Enter overseas surrogacy.
 The global economy and preparedness of thousands of Australians to travel means ‘cross-border’ surrogacy arrangements are increasingly common.
 The latest estimates put the number of Australian children created via surrogacy at well over 2500.

-While Queensland, New South Wales and the ACT each have criminal laws in place outlawing overseas surrogacy, each of these governments knows it would be political suicide to charge, detain and worse, lock up a new parent.
-So their laws have never been policed.
-In fact a number of NSW parents through surrogacy have shown off their newborns in major newspaper stories – complete with photographs and names.
+While Queensland, New South Wales and the ACT each have punitive laws in place outlawing overseas surrogacy, each of these governments knows it would be political suicide to charge, detain and worse, lock up a new parent.
+Their laws have never been policed.
+A number of parents have shown off their newborns in major newspaper stories.
 No authorities have come knocking.

 But the overseas options continue to change.
 Thailand, India, Nepal and Cambodia – destinations once popular with Australians, have all banned foreigners.
 Many intended parents are having to rethink their plans.
 With hundreds of Australians burned by rapid policy changes in Asian countries, more are choosing to engage in countries with protective laws in place – some US states, Canada, Greece and Ukraine in particular.

 Melbourne couple Chris and Katie Newton’s first child Archie was born in India in 2010.
 But India’s freeze on surrogacy for foreigners stymied their plans for a second child.
 Undeterred, they eventually turned to Canada and twins Augustus and Taj, were born in Alberta in 2016.